iawade/common_condition/README.md

       > test_files/QC_applied_common_variants_present_chr2.vcf.bgz
       > ```

+##### **plink Conversion**
+   - As the SAIGE step2-conditional analysis is on such a small region, the benefits of using plink would be relatively marginal.
+If variant files are currently in these file formats please convert them first and then use the output VCF[s] in this workflow
+   - Conversion (with bgzip compression and creation of .csi index) can be achieved with `plink1/2` and `bcftools`/`tabix`:
+      > #### plink v1.x (.bed/.bim/.fam):
+      > ```sh
+      > plink --bfile input_prefix --recode vcf --out output_prefix
+      > bgzip output_prefix.vcf
+      > tabix --csi -p vcf output_prefix.vcf.gz

+      > #### plink v2 (.pgen/.pvar/.psam):
+      > ```sh
+      > plink2 --pfile input_prefix --export vcf bgz --out output_prefix
+      > bgzip output_prefix.vcf
+      > tabix --csi -p vcf output_prefix.vcf.gz

 6. **Sparse GRM**
-   - From previous analyses you should have a sparse genetic relationship matrix generated by SAIGE step0 for the individuals included in the analysis.
-This is required for speeding up the conditional analysis in this pipeline
+   - From previous analyses there should be a sparse genetic relationship matrix (GRM) generated by SAIGE step0 consisting of the individuals included in the analysis
       > #### `config.yaml`
       > ```yaml
       > sparse_matrix: "test_files/test.sparseGRM.mtx"
       > ```

-TODO:
-note on plink
-I think i'll get them to keep everything the same but provide a list of .bed or .pgen that will get converted or used in saige with a different flag hmm no - because Id'ing the common vars
+7. **Other Config Parameters**
+   - "maf" outlines the minor allele frequencies defining "common" variants to be tested in this conditional analysis
+   - "distance" relates to how many bases up and downstream of the gene of interest's start/stop coordinates to identify common variants for conditioning
+   - The values stored in these entries do not need to be changed in the config

 ### Required Software
 - **SAIGE**